Danielogenna/Demo/README.md

 # Demo
-This is Daniel from Nepal taling to Aashu
+This is Daniel from Nepal talking to Aashu
+This is Aashu from Nigeria